no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 - Success: A file with the structure `domain_dataset.{selected_format}` will be downloaded.
 - Failure: An error message will be shown to the user.

-## Landing

-This page is used as the entry point to the rAPId service on which the user can select their desired course of action.

-### General structure

-`GET /`

-### Needed credentials

-The user must be logged in as a Cognito user to use this page.

-Depending on the user's permissions, allowed actions will be dynamically displayed.

-For example, if the user has permission "READ_PRIVATE" and "WRITE_PRIVATE" then the data management section will be visible and both upload and download buttons will be available.

-If the user is a user admin, then the user management section will be visible along with its corresponding actions.

-If the user has not been granted any relevant permissions an error message will be displayed prompting the user to speak to the relevant authority to grant them required permissions.

 ## Modify Subject Permissions